 Break big tasks into smaller ones to make it easier to check things off.
 It’s easier to be productive you if continue to see that you’ve made progress.
 If a task is too big, you may not feel like you’re getting enough done when in fact you’ve done quite a bit.

 Taking regular breaks from work is something you should do even when you are in the mood to work.
+There are good reasons why employers are required to give breaks, after all.
 A break refreshes your mind, and you may get more done with breaks than you would without breaks.

 Tell someone else what you plan to get done today.